 A DUI can result in any number of painful limitations on how and when you spend time with your kids, including:

-Everyone knows that drinking and driving is bad, illegal, and life-threatening.
-Any parent who is going or has gone through a contentious divorce knows that child custody and visitation issues can be emotionally taxing and the source of intense conflict.
+Everyone knows that drinking and driving are bad, illegal, and life-threatening.
+Any Colorado Springs parent who is going or has gone through a contentious divorce knows that child custody and visitation issues can be emotionally taxing and the source of intense conflict.
 When a parental DUI becomes an issue between divorced parents, it can be explosive and lead to potentially devastating consequences.

-If you’re a divorced or divorcing Colorado parent and have been charged or convicted of DUI, you should reach out to an experienced Colorado child custody lawyer as soon as possible to understand the potential consequences of your DUI and ensure that your parental rights are protected.
+If you’re a divorced or divorcing Colorado parent and have been charged or convicted of DUI, you should reach out to an experienced Colorado Springs criminal defense attorney as soon as possible to understand the potential consequences of your DUI and ensure that your parental rights are protected.